xDeew/decision-journal/README.md

 # Decision Journal

-A web app for recording important decisions, capturing the reasoning behind them, and reviewing outcomes over time.
+A full-stack web application for recording important decisions, capturing the reasoning behind them, and reviewing outcomes over time.

 ## Goal

-The purpose of this project is to build a practical tool that helps users think more clearly about their decisions, reflect on results, and improve judgment through real feedback.
+The purpose of this project is to provide a practical tool that helps users think more clearly about their decisions, reflect on results, and improve judgment through real feedback.

 ## Status

-In progress.
+MVP completed.

-## Planned features
+## Features

+- User authentication with sign up and login
+- Protected routes with JWT authentication
-- Create and store decisions
+- Create decisions with title, category, context, expected outcome, and confidence level
-- Add context and reasoning
-- Track expected outcomes
+- Edit existing decisions
-- Review actual results later
+- Review decisions later by adding actual outcomes and reflections
+- Delete decisions
-- Filter and browse past decisions
+- Filter and search past decisions
+- Persistent data storage with SQL Server

-## Tech stack
+## Tech Stack

+### Frontend
 - React
 - TypeScript
 - Vite
 - CSS

+### Backend
+- Node.js
+- Express
+- JWT
+- bcrypt

+### Database
-- localStorage
+- SQL Server

+## Architecture

+- Frontend built with React and TypeScript
+- REST API built with Express
+- Authentication handled with JWT
+- Data stored in SQL Server

+## Notes

+This project was built as a portfolio piece to demonstrate full-stack development skills, including frontend development, backend API design, authentication, CRUD operations, and SQL database integration.

 ## Author